oasis-open/openc2-jadn-software/jadn/docs/jadn-overview.md

 JSON Abstract Data Notation (JADN) is a language-neutral, platform-neutral, and format-neutral language for representing information models and for serializing structured data.
-[RFC 3444](https://tools.ietf.org/html/rfc3444) discusses information models (IMs) and data models (DMs):
+[RFC 3444](https://tools.ietf.org/html/rfc3444) discusses the difference between information models (IMs) and data models (DMs):
 * An IM models data objects at a conceptual level independently of any specific implementations or protocols used to transport the data.
 * DMs are intended for implementors and include protocol-specific constructs.

 Since conceptual models can be implemented in different ways, multiple DMs can be derived from a single IM.
 An IM can be combined with a set of encoding rules to algorithmically perform data validation and serialization.
-Encoding rules supply format-specific implementation details, reducing or eliminating the need for explicit data models.
+The encoding rules incorporate format-specific implementation details, reducing or eliminating the need for explicit data models and freeing implememntors to focus on business logic rather than data handling.

 An example data structure is shown below in several formats.
 This example, from the Protocol Buffers documentation, defines a message containing